EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting: Method

 \subsection{Unified CMax and LEGM Optimization}

 While $\mathcal{L}_{EGM}$ leverages the brightness change information recorded by events, it does not explicitly exploit the motion information encoded in the event stream.
-To address this, we introduce the Contrast Maximization (CMax)~\cite{cmax, cmax2, cmax3, cmaxslam} framework and the Linear Event Generation Model (LEGM)~\cite{legm2015, legm2018, linearinversed}.
+To address this, we introduce the Contrast Maximization (CMax)~\cite{cmax, cmax2, cmax3, cmaxslam} framework and the LEGM~\cite{legm2015, legm2018, linearinversed}.
 These models complement the previous EGM-driven optimization.

 Under constant scene illumination, events are triggered by the motion of scene edges, forming continuous trajectories in (x, y, t) space.
 As shown in Fig.~\ref{fig:fig2} (1.2), by warping(back-projecting) events along the correct motion trajectories, we can obtain a sharp image of warped events (IWE).
 Therefore, the sharpness of the IWE can serve as an indication of the accuracy of the estimated motion.
 This insight motivates us to derive the motion field by leveraging the rendered depth from 3DGS using~\cref{eq3} and the relative camera motion between neighboring timestamps.
 By optimizing the sharpness of the IWE, we can obtain the optimal motion field, which in turn helps to improve the geometric accuracy of the 3DGS and the camera poses.